OpenFOSS/Standalone-Product/index.md

  <a name="contusage"></a>
 # Raw Contribution Usage

-This section provides information required for a future developer to continue development with our existing code.
+This section provides information required for a future developer to continue development with OpenFOSS team’s existing code.
 This document has existing links to the OpenFOSS team's contributions.
-The directory structure this is as follows:
+The directory structure of these contributions is as follows:

 * Code-Contributions
   * EXAMPLE_CONTRIBUTION